Learn how to use neem in dogs: treating mange, fleas or ticks with neem dog shampoo and making neem oil spray for your dog.

 An easier way to use neem leaves on dogs is to make a strong neem leaf tea or extract, and to dab or spray that onto the skin.

-Make sure your dog also eats a healthy diet, with plenty of vegetables, vitamins and minerals.
+Make sure your dog also eats a healthy diet, with plenty of natural foods, vitamins and minerals.
 Any neem treatment shows best results when internal and external treatment is combined.
 Consider supplementing your dogs diet with dried neem leaf or bark.
 You can buy dried neem leaf, neem leaf powder, or bark powder, either lose or in form of capsules.
+(These items can be harder to find, so here is a page where you can buy dried powders and here is a selection of liquid extracts and capsules.)

 Internal use of neem leaf helps with intestinal parasites, generally helps the intestine, stimulates liver function and strengthens the immune system.
 In short, it will help your dog to deal with the external skin problem by fighting it from the inside.